 - Fresh bagged chopped kale (in salad aisle)

 Add the first seven ingredients to a saucepan on high heat, bring to a boil, then lower to medium heat.
 Simmer for 15-20 minutes.
-As that is cooking, prepare the couscous in your desired amount.
+As that is cooking, prepare the couscous in your desired amount (generally a ratio of 1 cup water: 1 cup couscous).
 After the water boils, take the pan off the heat and add the couscous along with handfuls of kale.
 Stir and cover until couscous absorbs all the liquid.

 For the chili, you can add more spices but because many of the ingredients are already seasoned, you don’t need much more.
 There’s loads of protein in this dish because of the beans, tofu and soy meatballs.
 There’s plenty of fiber as just about every ingredient contains fiber.
 And most importantly, there’s tons of flavor because of the combination of ingredients.
 Hubs, who usually runs from my vegan meal experiments (especially containing soy, which he’s convinced will emasculate him), couldn’t stop eating this.
 So make an extra large batch for hungry hubs like that, or just to have easy nutritious leftovers for the next few days.